 On of the first popular and unfounded charges were leveled: the Catholic Church banned the Bible and it was Martin Luther who first translated it into German.
 This is a lie.
-Check out the great book "Where we Got our Bible" by Graham.
+To see a few pages from a book called Where We Got the Bible by Henry Graham, click here.
 After that question charge went down like a lead balloon, the argument progressed over the evening as usual.